rickshahid/SkyMedia/README.md

 * Upload and process media via encoding, indexing, content protection, metadata generation, adaptive streaming, etc

-* Define media workflows using multiple tasks (executed parallelly and/or sequentially) across various media processors
+* Generate metadata from face, emotion and object detection to drive content discoverability and actionable insights

-* Track media workflow tasks and automatically publish outputs based on parameters specified at job submission time
+* Create subclips (as filtered views and/or rendered assets) via content clipper extension to the Azure Media Player

-* Generate media metadata such as face, emotion and object detection to drive discoverability and actionable insights
+* Define workflows with multiple tasks (executed parallelly and/or sequentially) across various media processors

-* Create media subclips (as filtered views and/or rendered assets) via web clipper integration with Azure Media Player
+* Track workflow tasks and automatically publish content output via parameters specified at job submission time

-* Optionally enable SMS text notification of media workflow completion status via integrated user profile management
+* Optionally enable SMS text notification of workflow completion status via integrated user profile management

-For screenshots of some of the core application modules, take a look at https://github.com/RickShahid/SkyMedia/wiki
+For screenshots of some of the core application modules, refer to http://github.com/RickShahid/SkyMedia/wiki

 To enable the various capabilities that are listed above, the following Azure platform services are leveraged: